fsfe/reuse-docs/spec.md

 This specification defines a standardised method for declaring copyright and licensing for software projects.
-The goal of the specification is to have unambiguous, human- and machine-readable copyright and licensing information for each individual file in a project.
+The goal of the specification is to have comprehensive, unambiguous, human- and machine-readable copyright and licensing information for each individual file in a project.
 Ideally this information is embedded into every file, so that the information is preserved when the file is copied and reused by third parties.

 This specification implements [IETF RFC 2119: Key words for use in RFCs to Indicate Requirement Levels](https://tools.ietf.org/html/rfc2119).